TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   Movie News Featured Movie News

     *   The Week in Movie News: ‘Ghostbusters 2020’ Confirms Original Stars, Michael Fassbender Joins Taika Waititi Movie and More Read More
-    *   Today in Movie Culture: Brad Pitt Interviews an Astronaut for ‘Ad Astra,’ the ‘Downton Abbey’ Experience and More Read More
+    *   Today in Movie Culture: ‘Downton Abbey’ Stars Pay Tribute to Maggie Smith, The Best ‘Rambo’ Copycats and More Read More
-    *   Next 3 Strong Female-Driven Films: 'Downton Abbey,' 'Maleficent: Mistress of Evil,' 'Harriet' Read More
+    *   Next 3 Major Sci-Fi Movies: 'Gemini Man,' 'Terminator: Dark Fate,' 'Star Wars: The Rise of Skywalker' Read More

     Explore Content
     *   Movie Reviews